filecoin-project/filecoin-docs/content/en/basics/how-retrieval-works/basic-retrieval/index.md

 #### Install Lassie

+1. Download the [Lassie Binary from the latest release](https://github.com/filecoin-project/lassie/releases/latest) based on your system architecture.

-1. Download and install Lassie using the Go package manager:
+   Or download and install Lassie using the Go package manager:

     ```shell
     go install github.com/filecoin-project/lassie/cmd/lassie@latest